top of page

 Boarding the bus in Chania

-The Samaria gorge is named after an ancient village that once stood within it, abandoned in 1962 when the area was declared a national park — primarily to protect the endangered Cretan wild goat, known as the kri-kri (Capra aegagrus cretica).
+The Samaria gorge which is the most famous hiking trail in Crete, is named after an ancient village that once stood within it, abandoned in 1962 when the area was declared a national park — primarily to protect the endangered Cretan wild goat, known as the kri-kri (Capra aegagrus cretica).

 The most famous section of the trail is the part known as “The Gates” or “Iron Gates,” where the canyon narrows dramatically to just 4 meters wide, with cliffs towering up to 300 meters on either side.